9 Tips For a Fabulous Flower Garden When Transitioning to Fall

 Final Thoughts On Transitioning Your Garden to Fall

-If you have any favorite tips for keeping the garden going into fall, share them in the comments—I love hearing what’s working in other gardens!
+If you have a favorite trick for keeping the garden going into fall, leave it in the comments.
+I always love hearing what’s working in other gardens.
+And pass this along to a fellow gardener who could use a little autumn inspiration.

 Until next time,